WHY DOES YOUR ROOF TURN BLACK AGAIN AND AGAIN?

 WHAT HAPPENS AFTER YOUR ROOF HAS BEEN CLEANED?

 When your roof is clean the one thing you can count on is that it will get dirty again quicker, sometimes a lot quicker, than the first time.
 Why?
-Because your roof’s fungus fighting capabilities have diminished over time and you have had granule loss.
+Because your roof’s fungus fighting capabilities that have diminished over time and you have had granule loss.
 Did you clean your roof with chlorine?
 If so, your shingle life was shortened because it will dry out and crack the shingles and fungus will grow sooner.
 It is interesting to note that some manufacturers recommend that roofs actually be cleaned with bleach or chlorine—of course, they are in the business of selling shingles, therefore, the quicker your roof succumbs, the quicker they will be able to sell you a new roof.